-Students who did not major in accounting, but have an undergraduate business degree, are required to take four graduate level accounting courses prior to beginning the graduate MSAIA course work.
+Students who did not major in accounting, but have an undergraduate business degree, are required to take five accounting courses prior to beginning the graduate MSAIA course work.
 The courses are:

 - Financial Accounting I and II (two semesters of intermediate financial accounting)